What’s the Big Deal?

 Disclaimers aside, people trust Jeremy Kyle, so when they see him putting such faith in the test, they do so as well.
 And even if we knew the lie detector was good, claiming it is accurate all the time is going much too far.
 An expensive pregnancy test can only boast about 98% accuracy.
 It’s just not possible to be precise when it comes to human biology, particularly the brain.

-Thing is, doing Science isn't about standing in a lab all day squirting chemicals into test tubes.
+Doing Science isn't about standing in a lab all day squirting chemicals into test tubes.
 Anything where you're finding out information about a particular question is doing research.
 Jeremy finds out how people behave when they get accused of lying, and we can use this.

 There have been plenty of episodes where someone has been “found out” to be a liar, they’ve protested it violently, but then after five minutes Jeremy is able to get them to confess.
 Seriously, the man’s like a horse whisperer.